SafeMonit/safemonit-public/guides/install-safemonit-smartthings-smartapp.md

 3. Click __My SmartApps__ in the top header and click the __safemonit : SafeMonit App__ link.

 4. Delete all the existing code in the editor.
-Then copy and paste the code from <https://safemonit.com/download/smartapp> and click the __Save__ button.
+Then copy and paste the code from <https://safemonit.com/download/smartapp>.

-5. Click the __Publish__ button in the toolbar and select the __For Me__ option.
+5. Click the __Save Button__.
+Then click the __Publish__ button in the toolbar and select the __For Me__ option.

 You are now running the latest SafeMonit SmartApp version.

 ## Need Help?